Intro to Graph Theory

 Neighbors

-The notion of adjacency — which vertices are directly connected — is the most basic local property of a graph.
+The notion of adjacency — which vertices are directly joined by an edge — is the most basic local property of a graph.
 From adjacency, we derive neighborhoods, independence, and edge-counting between vertex subsets.

 Definition: Adjacency and Neighborhood